 More Isn’t Always Better

 This leads into the next point we need to understand.
 We’ve seem to have set the precedence that the more people that see our content, the better off we are.
 If you feel this way, you’re not alone.
 I’m here to give you an alternate view however.
 What matters even more than the number of people that see your content, is that the right people see your content.
-I love Formula 1, and I’d much rather have a blog post on my thoughts for the upcoming season only receive 10 views if it was seen by one of the media companies that cover the sport or one of the teams directly than I would have it shared with 20,000 people if none of them were even racing fans and only shared it because if I referenced a funny meme.
+I love Formula 1, and I’d much rather have a blog how to start a blog for profit post on my thoughts for the upcoming season only receive 10 views if it was seen by one of the media companies that cover the sport or one of the teams directly than I would have it shared with 20,000 people if none of them were even racing fans and only shared it because if I referenced a funny meme.
 Do you see the difference?
 Don’t get caught up in the numbers.
 You never know who the one person that saw your content is connected to and could share it with.
 Remember that real people are behind the numbers you see, and all of them matter.

 You Are Your Own Audience

 We tend to produce content around topics that interest us.
 Embrace this.
 This boils down to being 100% committed to whatever you’re doing.
 You can’t be 75% in it.
 If you’re a business owner, you’re most likely well invested in reaching the goals you’ve set forth.
 By writing content that appeals to you, you’ll be 100% in it for the long haul and will attract like-minded people to your content.
 If you’re producing content on behalf of a company and are writing solely because you like writing and aren’t well vested in the topic, it’ll show in your content and you’ll lose.
 Be your own audience first.